sirjuddington/SLADE/docs/mkdocs/md/Types/Archive/ArchiveDir.md

 <article-head>ArchiveDir</article-head>

-The `ArchiveDir` type represents a 'directory' of entries in SLADE, such as in zip/pk3 archives.
+The <type>ArchiveDir</type> type represents a 'directory' of entries in SLADE, such as in zip/pk3 archives.

 ## Properties